 Cape Epic in numbers

 Cape Epic is divided in 5 categories: men, women, mix, master (over 40 years old) and grand master (over 50 years old).
-The 1.200 contestants that participated in the Cape Epic in 2016 were arriving from 40 different countries.

 In the 8 days that the competition lasts, it covers 647 kilometres and 14.950 of climbing.
 The first day of the competition is a warming up (the Cape Epic names it Prologue) of 20 kilometres and the 7 remaining days, the competitors will cover distances between 70 and 100 kilometres every day, climbing up to 2500 metres.